TN explosion: Five arrested, UAPA invoked | Law-Order

 While the three had helped Mubeen carry the items ''with knowledge,'' another person was apprehended for coordination.
 One man was arrested for providing the car, Balakrishnan added.

-Asked if the police was probing a possible terror angle, Balakrishnan reiterated that the UAPA has been invoked since there was an explosion..''all angles are being probed,'' he said.
+Asked if the police were probing a possible terror angle, Balakrishnan reiterated that the UAPA has been invoked since there was an explosion..''all angles are being probed,'' he said.

 Soon after the explosion on Sunday, the police took all steps to maintain law and order and this ensured Deepavali was celebrated peacefully on Monday, he said.
 The number of checkposts in the city have been increased and pickets erected wherever required.